gateweaver/gateweaver/packages/cli/README.md

 ### Configuration

-Create a `gateweaver.yml` file in the root of your project:
+Create a `gateweaver.yml` file in your project:

 ```yaml title="gateweaver.yml"
 policyDefinitions: